Edelbrock 1406 & 1411 Installation Summary

 (see picture 1 below)

 2) Place blocker plates at center exhaust port between cylinder head and intake manifold.
 I used thick galvanized roofing steel with the thicker intake gaskets sets (not the metallic gaskets).
-NOTE: I recall someone saying there are exhaust gaskets available with block plates included but my searches have come up empty.
+NOTE: if you want something more professional than my fabricated plates, Olson Gaskets sells an intake gasket with the block-off plate built in.
+Click Here to go to their website.

 (See picture 2 below)